 My sister and I learnt to respect people's food choices early on.
 My family is obsessed with food... like every Indian household.
 At lunch, when my parents are down to their last morsel, they start planning dinner for the following day.
 If we are all left in a room for more than a few minutes, we gravitate towards meal planning.
 Food is a centrepiece in the emotional well-being of my family.

-Mom and dad cooked together often.
+My mom and dad cooked together when we were growing up.
 They still do.
 The only thing my mom cooks that she doesn't eat, are eggs.
 She doesn't cook meat.
-Dad is a passionate foodie who goes to great lengths to cook a good meal, especially his beloved fish curries.
+My dad is a passionate foodie who goes to great lengths to cook a good meal.

-I grew up learning the kitchen operations and set guidelines.
-Certain pans that were used for meat could not be used for vegetarian cooking and vice versa.
+I grew up learning our kitchen's operations and guidelines.
+Certain pans that were used to cook meat could not be used for vegetarian cooking and vice versa.
 Towels could not be mixed up.
 Some rules were strict.
 Others not so much.
 We struggled hard to keep separate dish scrubbers for meat and veg.
 Every new maid had to be instructed on what was what.
-But every once in a while the scrubbers would mix up and we would all jump in to argue whose fault it was.
-Another food related discussion, this time with the maid chipping in.
+But every once in a while the scrubbers would mix up and we would all jump in to argue whose fault it was—another food discussion, this time with the maid chiming in.